 Team Member Dedication.
 Another inclination leaders may have is to split people across multiple teams.
 As we all know, this is very frustrating for the team but more so for the person being split.
 While we can never get rid of this entirely, let’s track it to make sure it doesn’t get out of hand.
 Anything over 33% is flagged.

 Family Fun.
-We would like our teams to be celebratory and have a sense of togetherness.
+We want our teams to be celebratory and have a sense of togetherness.
 At least every 2 months, we want the teams heading out of the office for food, drinks, and fun.

 This is our first pass and I’m sure we will adjust as we go along.
-Again, these metrics should just be used to sniff out any symptoms possibly leading to bigger issues.
+Again, these metrics should just be used to sniff out any symptoms possibly leading to more significant issues.
 As leaders, we ultimately want to staff teams appropriately and coach teams to be self-healing and self-accountable.

 Useful post Len.
 Thanks.
 I like your approach of tracking % of stories completed instead of velocity – I can see how this can be more practical, especially when working with teams relatively new to agile.